GloverDonovan/webdev-bootcamp/guide/accounts.rst

 you are interested in, so that you receive emails when those bugs are changed.

 After you've been using Bugzilla for a while as a community member, it's worthwhile applying for expanded permissions.
-The editbugs permission allows you to assign bugs to yourself and resolve them, for example.
+The editbugs permission, for example, allows you to assign bugs to yourself and resolve them.
 See the `Bugzilla Permissions Page`_ for details.
-Note that new employees get this permission automatically, no need to ask for it.
+Note that new employees get this permission automatically; there is no need to ask for it.

 .. note:: It's highly recommended to add your IRC nickname to your real name within Bugzilla to make it easy for others to auto-complete your name.